dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

 .. card::

     #.
-        Start by clicking on the box in the top of the notebook
+        Start by clicking on the first cell in the top of the notebook

     #.